Prescribing medicinal cannabis

 - pharmaceutical products such as nabiximols.

-Smoking in general is harmful, smoking of cannabis products will not be approved in Queensland.
+Smoking in general is harmful, smoking of cannabis products is not supported.

-- Nabiximols (Sativex), Nabilone (Cesamet) and Dronabinol are listed as approved medicines on the Australian Register of Therapeutic Goods.
+- Nabiximols (Sativex), is listed as an approved medicines on the Australian Register of Therapeutic Goods.

 - Sativex is a Schedule 8 medicine and is a plant-derived product.
-In Queensland medical practitioners can prescribe Sativex without requiring an approval from the state or the TGA.
+As an approved product, prescribers can prescribe Sativex without requiring an approval from the Queensland Health or the TGA.